shaashish1/Python-NSE-Option-Chain-Analyzer/README.md

 - [requests](https://pypi.org/project/requests/) is used for accessing and retrieving data from the NSE website

+- [brotli](https://pypi.org/project/brotli/) is used for decoding data received from the NSE website

 - [stream-to-logger](https://pypi.org/project/streamtologger/) is used for debug logging

 - [tksheet](https://pypi.org/project/tksheet/) is used for the table containing the data